DevMountain/sql-1-afternoon/README.md

 ## Table - People

 ### Instructions
-1. Create a table called Person that records a person's Name, Age, Height, City, FavoriteColor, and Id.
+1. Create a table called Person that records a person's ID, Name, Age, Height ( in cm ), City, FavoriteColor.
     * ID should be an auto-incrementing id/primary key - Use type: INTEGER PRIMARY KEY AUTOINCREMENT
 2. Add 5 different people into the Person database.
     * Remember to not include the ID because it should auto-increment.